Last date modified: 2026-Jun-08

 The following table lists the all the imaging warnings:

-Imaging Warning Type Why the warning occurred Next step
+Imaging Warning Type Why this warning occurred Recommended action

 Character Encoding Mismatch

-Text in this document could be encoded in a way that may produce invalid or unreadable characters when imaged.
-Specifically, email metadata indicates that the message body is encoded in <format>, but part of the body text was also encoded in <another format>.
+The text in this document may be encoded in a way that produces invalid or unreadable characters when imaged.
+The email metadata indicates the message body uses one character encoding, but part of the body text uses a different encoding.
 Example formats include:

 • Windows-1252